 Campus Holiday Food Drive To Benefit the Mid-South Food Bank

-The Mid-South Food Bank is facing a severefood shortage, and it needs our help.
-According to its Web site (www.midsouthfoodbank.org), "20 percent of the population has experienced food insecurity or hunger in the last 12 months.
-That's more than 346,000 people.
-Of that 20 percent, 31 percent have incomes above the level that qualifies for food stamps.
-They make too much money for food stamps, but still struggle to feed themselves or their families."
+The Mid-South Food Bank is facing a severe food shortage and it needs our help.
+According to its website (www.midsouthfoodbank.org), “a large percent of the population has experienced food insecurity or hunger in the last 12 months.
+That’s more than 400,000 people.
+Of that large percentage, 30 percent have incomes above the level that qualifies for food stamps.
+They make too much money for food stamps, but still struggle to feed themselves or their families.”

 The Mid-South Food Bank:

 - serves the hungry in 31 counties, including 12 counties in Tennessee, one in Arkansas, and 18 in Mississippi.

 - benefits numerous charitable feeding programs, such as the Boys and Girls Club, Neighborhood Christian Center and the Salvation Army

 - turns a donated $1 into three (3) adult meals.

 Assisting the Mid-South Food Bank, which is located a few blocks away from UT Health Science Center on South Dudley Street, allows UTHSC to reinforce our commitment to our mission of improving health through public service.
 We encourage each employee and student to bring a bag of food for the campus food drive.

 Last year, the UTHSC campus collected more than 5,500 pounds of food, supplies and monetary donations, creating 4,500 adult meals for those who were hungry.
 With your help, we know we can make a difference again this year.